rtlabs-com/p-net/doc/use_with_siematic.rst

       END_IF;
       #in_pin_button_LED_previous := #in_pin_button_LED;

 #.
-In the "Main [OB1]" block, drag the "Flasher" icon to the "Network 1" line.
+In the :guilabel:`Main [OB1]` block, drag the :guilabel:`Flasher` icon to the :guilabel:`Network 1` line.
-   The icon is found in the left-side menu "PLC_1" > "Program blocks".
+   The icon is found in the left-side menu :menuselection:`PLC_1 --> "Program blocks"`.

 #.
-In the pop up asking for data block, select "Flasher_DB".
+In the pop up asking for data block, select :guilabel:`Flasher_DB`.

 #.
-Connect the input on the "Flasher" block by double-clicking it.
-Select "ButtonIn".
+Connect the input on the :guilabel:`Flasher` block by double-clicking it.
+Select :guilabel:`ButtonIn`.

 #.
 Similarly connect the output to "LEDout".

    .. image:: illustrations/FlasherFunctionBlock.png

-   The block "Flasher_DB [DB1]" has been created automatically.
+   The block :guilabel:`Flasher_DB [DB1]` has been created automatically.
 All the input-, output- and static variables should appear inside it.

 #.
 Compile the program and download it to the PLC.
 Verify that it works as
    intended.
+The data LED on the Raspberry Pi should be flashing, and you can start and stop the flashing by pressing the data button on the Raspberry Pi.
+   If you do not have physical LEDs and buttons connected to your Raspberry Pi, use regular text files instead (described elsewhere).

 Adjusting data cycle time and watchdog
 --------------------------------------
+You might need to adjust the cycle time and watchdog setting for the sample app to fit the speed of your device.

 #.
 In the device view, select the IO-device in the dropdown.
-Use the "Properties"
+Use the :guilabel:`Properties`
-   tag and "General" subtab.
+   tag and :guilabel:`General` subtab.

 #.
-Select "PROFINET interface [X1]" > Advanced options > Real time settings.
+Select :menuselection:`"PROFINET interface [X1]" --> Advanced options --> Real time settings`.

 #.
-Adjust "Update time" in ms and the watchdog time (which
+Adjust :guilabel:`Update time` in ms and the watchdog time (which
    is the allowed number of cycles without data before an alarm is triggered).

 Adjusting parameter values for a slot
 -------------------------------------
 #.
-Use the "Device view" for the IO-device while you are offline from the PLC.
+Use the :guilabel:`Device view` for the IO-device while you are offline from the PLC.

 #.
-In the "Device overview", select the line for the relevant slot.
+In the :guilabel:`Device overview`, select the line for the relevant slot.

 #.
-In the "Properties" tab and the "General" subtab, select "Module parameters".
+In the :guilabel:`Properties`` tab and the :guilabel:`General` subtab, select :guilabel:`Module parameters`.

 #.
 A list of parameters is shown.
 Set the value in the text box.

 Forcing output signals
 ----------------------
 #.
-In the Project tree, select PLC_1 > "Watch and force table" > "Force table".
+In the Project tree, select :menuselection:`PLC_1 --> "Watch and force table" --> "Force table"`.

 #.
 In the first empty line, double-click on the small icon on the Name field.

 #.
 Select "LEDout".
-In the "Force value" column enter `TRUE`, and enable
+In the :guilabel:`Force value` column enter `TRUE`, and enable
-   the checkbox in the "F" column.
+   the checkbox in the :guilabel:`F`` column.

 #.
-Go online, and then click the small "Start or replace forcing ..." icon.
+Go online, and then click the small :guilabel:`Start or replace forcing ...` icon.

 #.
 Confirm in the pop-up window.

 #.
 To stop forcing the signal, press the small
-   "Stops forcing of ..." icon.
+   :guilabel:`Stops forcing of ...` icon.
+This seems to work even if the project not is the same as the one loaded in the PLC.
    Note that it not possible to download software to the PLC while it is forcing output signals.

 Opening an archived project
 ----------------------------
 #.
-Open an archived project by using the project view menu Project > Retrieve
+Open an archived project by using the project view menu :menuselection:`Project --> Retrieve`
-   and select the ``.zap15_1`` file.
+   and select the :file:`.zap15_1` file.
 #.
 Create a new empty folder when asked for target directory.

 Setting date and time on PLC
 ----------------------------
-* To set the time zone, in the "Device view" select Properties > General > "Time of day".
+* To set the time zone, in the :guilabel:`Device view:guilabel:` select :menuselection:`Properties --> General --> "Time of day"`.
 Use appropriate time zone.

 * To set the date and time, go online to the PLC.
-In the Project tree on the "PLC_1", right-click and select "Online & diagnostics".
-Use Functions > "Set time".
+In the Project tree on the :guilabel:`PLC_1`, right-click and select :guilabel:`Online & diagnostics`.
+  Use :menuselection:`Functions --> "Set time"`.

 Alarm when IO-device is terminated